 Emerging research suggests that mindfulness interventions can help or hinder trauma survivors, raising a crucial question for mindfulness educators everywhere: How can you be prepared to minimize the potential dangers of mindfulness for survivors while leveraging its powerful benefits at the same time?

-- Understanding why meditation can create dysregulation for people who’ve experienced trauma and specific ways you can prevent this
+- Understand why meditation can create dysregulation for people who’ve experienced trauma and specific ways you can prevent this

-- Prepared to recognize symptoms of traumatic stress while offering mindfulness interventions
+- Be prepared to recognize symptoms of traumatic stress while offering mindfulness interventions

-- Informed about current empirical research regarding mindfulness and trauma, including evidence-based interventions you can apply immediately to your work
+- Be informed about current empirical research regarding mindfulness and trauma, including evidence-based interventions you can apply immediately to your work

-- Equipped with tools and modifications to help you work skillfully with dysregulated arousal, traumatic flashbacks, and trauma-related dissociation
+- Be equipped with tools and modifications to help you work skillfully with dysregulated arousal, traumatic flashbacks, and trauma-related dissociation

-- Understanding the relationship between individual and systemic forms of trauma, including responsibilities to educate oneself about power, oppression, and social context
+- Understand the relationship between individual and systemic forms of trauma, including responsibilities to educate oneself about power, oppression, and social context

 David Treleaven, PhD, is a writer, educator, and trauma professional whose work focuses on the intersection of trauma and mindfulness.
 He is author of the book Trauma-Sensitive Mindfulness: Practices for Safe and Transformative Healing (W. W. Norton, 2018), which was acclaimed by Rick Hanson as “a rare combination of solid scholarship, clinically useful methods, and passionate advocacy for those who have suffered from trauma.”
 He’s lectured on trauma-sensitive mindfulness at the University of California, Los Angeles (UCLA), the Center for Mindfulness at the University of Massachusetts Medical School, and the Omega Institute in New York.
 Trained in counseling psychology at the University of British Columbia, he received his doctorate in psychology from the California Institute of Integral Studies and is currently a visiting scholar at Brown University.